Donald Trump Campaign Boss Paul Manafort Owed Putin-Tied Russian Oligarch $10 Million, Court Documents Show

 In addition, Trump’s claim of ignorance about Manafort appears hard to buy, because Trump has been acquainted with Manafort since 1980, according to a timeline compiled by the online magazine Slate.

 Trump is believed to have been introduced to Manafort by Roy Cohn, the combative, mob-connected lawyer who became the young Trump’s mentor and close friend.
-According to an investigation by Vanity Fair magazine, when Manafort opened his first political consulting firm in Washington D.C. in 1980, with another Trump confidant, Roger Stone, as his partner, the firm’s first client was none other than Donald J. Trump.
+According to an investigation by Vanity Fair magazine, when Manafort opened his first political consulting firm in Washington, D.C., in 1980, with another Trump confidant, Roger Stone, as his partner, the firm’s first client was none other than Donald J. Trump.